Copthall County Grammar School: school photographs, mid 1900s

 There are also large scale images of the school photos from 1946, 1949 and 1961, ie before and after I started at the school.
 The 1946 one is courtesy of Maureen Blower and Joyce Harris (formerly Maureen Edginton and Joyce Good respectively); the 1949 one was a present from many years ago; and the 1961 one is courtesy of Hazel Dimond (formerly Hazel Timms).

-I believe that the collection probably shows all the school photos from Copthall in the mid 1900s.
-There would have been none during World War Two; and before the war the school was still getting established.
+I believe that the collection probably shows all the school photos from Copthall until 1961 There would have been none during World War Two; and before the war the school was still getting established.
+If you were at Copthall during this period, you should be able to recognise yourself and your classmates.